- Division of Fisheries and Wildlife

 Insect friendly and therefore bird friendly vegetation that you can plant in your own yard:

 A healthy mix of native vegetation will draw a variety of species to your yard.
-Native trees and shrubs that produce berries (like dogwoods, serviceberries, cherries, blueberry) provide fruit in summer and/or fall, and are much more nutritious (high in fats and lipids) than fruits of non-native plants.
+Native trees and shrubs that produce berries (like dogwoods, serviceberries, cherries, blueberry) provide fruit in summer and/or fall and are much more nutritious (high in fats and lipids) than fruits of non-native plants.
 During the summer when birds are nesting, the young are fed almost exclusively invertebrates like caterpillars.
 Native plants support a much higher diversity and number of invertebrates than non-native plants.
 This is especially true with caterpillars, which are the preferred food for young songbirds.
-Growing native plants in your yard can be the best way to attract many species of birds to the area.
+Growing native plants in your yard can be the best way to attract many species of birds to the area and increase nesting success for chickadees and other species.

 Are you looking to attract hummingbirds?
 Native species of wild bergamot and red columbine have colorful, tubular flowers that will entice hummingbirds and butterflies!
 You might also include trumpet honeysuckle, cardinal flower, spotted impatiens, Canada lily, and native azaleas and rhododendrons.